thenumbernine/universe/offline/README.txt

 		gaia/
 			source/	<- put the FITS file here, should be found at http://gea.esac.esa.int/archive/ adql form with the query...
 						"select source_id, ra, dec, parallax, pmra, pmdec, radial_velocity, teff_val, radius_val, lum_val from gaiadr2.gaia_source where pmra is not null and pmdec is not null and radial_velocity is not null order by source_id asc"
 					...
-7183262 have pmra, pmdec, radial_velocity (from "select count(source_id) from gaiadr2.gaia_source where pmra is not null and pmdec is not null and radial_velocity is not null")
+7,183,262 have pmra, pmdec, radial_velocity (from "select count(source_id) from gaiadr2.gaia_source where pmra is not null and pmdec is not null and radial_velocity is not null")
 					...
-6081418 have pmra, pmdec, radial_velocity, lum_val (from "select count(source_id) from gaiadr2.gaia_source where pmra is not null and pmdec is not null and radial_velocity is not null and lum_val is not null")
+6,081,418 have pmra, pmdec, radial_velocity, lum_val (from "select count(source_id) from gaiadr2.gaia_source where pmra is not null and pmdec is not null and radial_velocity is not null and lum_val is not null")
 					...
-6081418 have pmra, pmdec, radial_velocity, teff_val, radius_val, lum_val
+6,081,418 have pmra, pmdec, radial_velocity, teff_val, radius_val, lum_val

+				how many have ra, dec, lum_val, teff_val, radius_val?  just possibly missing velocity.
+					...
+76,956,778 have teff_val, lum_val, radius_val from "select count(source_id) from gaiadr2.gaia_source where lum_val is not null and teff_val is not null and radius_val is not null;"

 				The Gaia online query only has a maximum of 3000000 rows so you will have to add 'offset 3000000' and 'offset 6000000' etc to get all possible files.
 				Name them: 1.fits 2.fits 3.fits
+		gaia-dr2-dist/
+			source/
+				fits file goes here

+					select gaia.source_id, gaia.ra, gaia.dec, gaia.teff_val, gaia.radius_val, gaia.lum_val, dist.r_est
+					from gaiadr2.gaia_source as gaia
+					inner join external.gaiadr2_geometric_distance as dist
+					on gaia.source_id = dist.source_id
+					where gaia.teff_val is not null
+					and gaia.lum_val is not null
+					and dist.r_est is not null
+					;

+					maybe also query radius_val too if you want, but what's that good for, except when you are closely orbitting the star

+					and even though there are 1.3 billion dist calcs, there are only 76,956,778 that include temp and lum so ... how to download that in 3mil row chunks ...

+			Tha Gaia DR2 + Max Planck extra distance calculations on 1.3 billion stars

 USAGE: